Crown Jewel (NASCAR): History

 Prior to 1985, no driver had ever won all four races in the same season.
 Only once had a driver won three out of the four races: David Pearson in 1976.
-LeeRoy Yarbrough won Daytona, Charlotte, and Darlington in 1969, prior to the introduction of Talladega Superspeedway.
+LeeRoy Yarbrough won Daytona, Charlotte, and Darlington in 1969, prior to the first race at Talladega Superspeedway.

 Winston Million

 From 1985 to 1997, R. J. Reynolds and brand sponsor Winston offered a USD1 million bonus to any driver who won three out of the four races (a "Small Slam") in a single calendar year season.
 If there was no million-dollar winner, a $100,000 consolation bonus would be given to the first driver to win two of the four races.

 If a driver went into the Coca-Cola 600 or the Southern 500 with a chance to win the million, the race was advertised as the "Winston Million Running of the Coca-Cola 600" or the "Winston Million Running of the Southern 500".
 From 1994 to 1996, the program was advertised as the "Winston Select Million", as R. J. Reynolds elected to promote Winston's "Select" brand of cigarettes.